paw-lu/bayesian-modeling-computation-python/notebooks/4_extending_linear_models.md

 import pandas as pd
 import pymc3 as pm
 import seaborn as sns
-from pandas import DataFrame
+import tensorflow as tf
-from scipy import stats
+import tensorflow_probability as tfp from pandas import DataFrame from scipy import stats from tensorflow_probability import distributions as tfd
 ```

 ## Transforming covariates